 Getting your protective clothing on and jumping into the fire truck has to go fast.
 Emergency response time is very important and nothing should go wrong that can cause delays.
 Having the right equipment on your fire truck is important and that you are trained on using the vehicle and the extra equipment.
 Equipment that can help you reach your destination faster and minimize the risk of delays.

 A fire truck today is high-tech with a lot of features and equipment, from the simplest shovel to advanced gps systems.
 It is important that it is easy to use the equipment.
-The automatic tire chains are permanently mounted on the vehicle and are easily activated by pushing a button on the dashboard.
-The system activates quickly and you can pass the obstacles, and YES:
+The automatic tire chains are permanently mounted on the vehicle and are easily activated by flipping a switch on the dashboard.
+The system activates quickly and you can safely pass the obstacles.
+Although the primary purpose of the Onspot system is for traction on snow and ice we have heard of cases where the chains were used in muddy conditions by firefighters.

 What, then, do firefighters think of our automatic tire chains?